Announcement of 2022 Master and Doctoral Programs Admission

 - A copy of the master’s thesis or an equivalent research report.
-An applicant who is expected to complete a master’s program needs not submit a master’s thesis at the time of application, but must prepare it at the oral examination.
+An applicant who is expected to complete a master’s program needs not submit a master’s thesis at the time of application, but must prepare it for the oral examination in advance.

 - The abstract of 5 (in two pages in A4-size) (written in Japanese or English).
-An applicant who is expected to complete a master’s program needs not submit an abstract of master’s thesis at the time of application, but must prepare the copies at the oral examination.
+An applicant who is expected to complete a master’s program needs not submit an abstract of master’s thesis at the time of application, but must prepare it for the oral examination in adcvance.

 - The original of each of the other documents which are useful to evaluate the applicant’s ability (e.g. copies of published papers, patent specifications or brochures of products by the applicant).

 [Note] Applicants who have completed (or are expected to complete) a master’s program at the University of Tokyo are not required to submit TOEFL scores.